 Whilst you’re on the far side of the harbour, don’t miss the Good Hope, a gorgeous wooden fishing boat which is being restored by the Berwickshire Maritime Trust.

-We bumped into Johnny Johnston who is behind the boat restoration project as we walked along the quayside – and he told us all about her colourful history.
+We bumped into Johnny Johnston who is behind the boat restoration project as we walked along the quayside – and he told us about her colourful history.

 Built in 1923, the Good Hope was a fishing boat which sailed along the coast around St Abb’s and Eyemouth.
 She was later requisitioned by the Royal Navy to patrol for enemy activity in the Second World War and then became a mine sweeping vessel.